• Skip to main content

 Bake for 40 minutes or until the top of the cake is a little crusty and springs back when you touch it gently.

-Serving your Chocolate Self Saucing Pudding
+Serving your Self Saucing Chocolate Pudding

 There's nothing like enjoying this straight from the oven.
 It's great by itself and even better with ice cream and strawberries.